Yandy Diaz, Michael Martinez to make Indians’ OD roster; Michael Brantley ‘in a pretty good spot’

 Diaz spent most of last season trying to transition to the outfield.
 This spring, with an opening available due to Jason Kipnis heading to the disabled list for the first 2-3 weeks of the season, Diaz was moved back to third base.
 Indians manager Terry Francona earlier this spring tabbed Diaz’s work at third base as a “work in progress.”
 It wasn’t an indictment, only an acknowledgement that he had work to do to get ready for Opening Day.

+Now, Diaz is the likely starter at third base with Jose Ramirez sliding to second base during Kipnis’ stint on the disabled list.

+“His spring training was terrific,” Francona said.
+“I think we all agree.
+We've all seen guys that have hit in spring training, but you look at Yandy's last year, too.
+At the end of last year, we were trying to figure out a place for his bat.
+That's why he was going to the outfield.
+So, this isn't a kid that's just got 45 at-bats and has never hit.
+He's been a good hitter and he's becoming a better hitter.”

+Michael Martinez was also told he’d be making the roster on Thursday.
 Martinez is a known commodity for Francona who will act as the utility infielder.
+Francona has previously applauded Martinez’s versatility, defensive ability and speed off the bench.
 In part, Martinez is making the club due to the Indians wanting Erik Gonzalez to continue to get regular at-bats in Triple-A.

 “[Martinez and Gonzalez] are at different places in their careers,” Francona said.
 “Erik has come so far, and sitting early in the year is not going to help him develop.
 Michael really has done a good job in this role, knowing what his responsibilities are, and things like that.
 So, I think it's two-fold.”